OSInside/kiwi/doc/source/image_description/elements.rst

   partitions

 gpt_hybrid_mbr="true|false":
-  For GPT disk types only: Create a hybrid GPT/MBR partition table
+  For disk types, create a hybrid GPT/MBR partition table with an 'accurate' MBR table that will have no 'bootable' flagged partition For ISO types, create a hybrid GPT/MBR partition table where the MBR partition table contains a whole-disk 'protective' partition and a second bootable-flagged partition (intended to make the image bootable in both UEFI and BIOS modes on as much hardware as possible) In both cases, only has any effect if the EFI partition table type is GPT

 hybridpersistent="true|false":
   For the live ISO type, triggers the creation of a partition for